uGOsnow

 Chamonix, France

-Nestled at the base of Mont Blanc, Chamonix offers excellent options for a late-season skiing experience.
-The resort is known for its breathtaking views of the Mont Blanc massif as well as varied options for skiers and snowboarders at Le Grand Montet as well as the exceptional Aguille du Midi.
+Nestled at the base of Mont Blanc, Chamonix offers an assortment of options for a late-season skiing experience.
+The resort is known for its breathtaking views of the Mont Blanc massif as well as varied options for skiers and snowboarders at Le Grand Montet as well as the exceptional (and experts only) Aguille du Midi.
 Chamonix boasts a long non-glacial ski season, extending from November to May, ensuring you never run out of skiing opportunities.

 And when it’s time to unwind, you can enjoy Chamonix’s vibrant nightlife scene, with great dining, bars, pubs and more.